How much should you charge for your T-shirts? Learn pricing tips & strategies in this article.

-One of the questions we get most often here at Real Thread is: How much should I charge for my t-shirts at retail?
+As a custom t-shirt company who’s been in business for over a decade, one of the questions we get asked most frequently is: How much should I charge for my t-shirts at retail?

-Looking to sell shirts online?
-Know your costs
+Are you looking to sell shirts online?
+Know your costs.

-That being said, don't be afraid to price your t-shirts for what they're worth.
+That said, don't be afraid to price your t-shirts for what they're worth.
 If you're selling a high-quality t-shirt, make sure your price communicates that.
-If you're pricing your t-shirts for less than they're worth, your customers are going to perceive them as less than they're worth.
-So price them as they should be priced, and let your product speak for itself.
+If you're pricing your t-shirts for less than they're worth, your customers will perceive them as less than they're worth.
+So price them as they should be, and let your product speak for itself.

-Taking a look at your competitors in the market is also an excellent way of determining what a ballpark idea of what your retail cost should be.
-Taking a look at a competing t-shirt line to see how they price their shirts gives you a rough idea of what the market is willing to spend—assuming they're successful.
+Looking at your competitors in the market is also an excellent way of determining a ballpark idea of what your retail cost should be.
+Looking at a competing t-shirt line to see how they price their shirts gives you a rough idea of what the market is willing to spend—assuming they're successful.
 Anyone can price a t-shirt at $150 and "sell" it online (aka offer-it available for sale), but that doesn't mean anyone is buying it.

-This isn't to say you should just price your t-shirts at the same price, or just $1 less than your competitors, but it's important to think about what other people are charging for their product when you're trying to convey to your customers that they should choose you.
+This isn't to say you should price your t-shirts at the same price or just $1 less than your competitors, but it's crucial to think about what other people are charging for their product when you're trying to convey to your customers that they should choose you.

 A t-shirt pricing calculator

-Once you have your t-shirt cost down, you can use it to calculate a price determined by your desired percentage of profit.
-An article from Entrepreneur states that most retailers shoot for a profit margin of about 50%.
+Once your t-shirt cost is down, you can use it to calculate a price determined by your desired profit percentage.
+Most retailers shoot for a profit margin of about 50%.

-Using the 50% margin, all you would have to do is multiply your cost to produce by 2, and you'd have your retail price.
+Using the 50% margin, you would have to multiply your production cost by 2, and you'd have your retail price.
 But if aiming for any other profit margin percentage, you'll use this formula:

 Retail Price = [(cost to produce) ÷ (100-profit %)] x 100